 File status can be viewed in the OMAR-Online application, regardless of the method of file submission.
 The file status screen will display all error messages associated with a meter data file.

-File receipt acknowledgement files will be sent via FTP for those files that are submitted via the ENC-FTP.
+File receipt acknowledgement files will be sent via FTP for those files that are submitted via the transition ECN-FTP interface.

 Data Access

-The data access will be performed through the MDAS-Online for the production data and through OMAR-Online for the market simulation data.
-The system is accessed using software digital certificate authentication.
+Data access will be performed through OMAR-Online and/or the transition ECN-FTP interface for the market simulation data.
+Software digital certificates provide the user authentication.

-Data request files will be submitted to the ECN-FTP in the same manner that request files are currently submitted to the production system.
+Data request files may be submitted to the transition ECN-FTP interface in the same manner that request files are currently submitted to the production system.

 Support

-The OMAR system administrators will provide support for the market simulation system, with assistance from the OMAR development team.
-The initial point of contact will be either email MDAS@CAISO.COM or phone (916) 351-4431.
+The OMAR-Online system administrators will provide support for the market simulation system, with assistance from the OMAR development team.
+The initial point of contact will be either email mdas@caiso.com or phone (916) 351-4431.

-Issues or bugs discovered in the system during the market simulation need to be submitted using the issue submission form (Attachment B) via email to MDAS@CAISO.COM.

 Issue Reporting

-The OMAR Market System Incident Report form will be sent to each participant in the market simulation to gather information issues or suspected bugs in the system.
-The comment form Attachment B.
+The OMAR-Online Market Simulation Incident Report form (see attached) will be sent to each participant in the market simulation to gather information on issues or suspected bugs in the application.
 Issues should be reported as discovered.
-We would like to opportunity to explain system functionality or fix software bugs in time to be retested during the market simulation.
+We would like to opportunity to explain system functionality or fix software bugs in time to be re-tested during the market simulation.
 The sooner an issue is reported, the sooner we can respond.

-The OMAR Market System Incident Report form should be completed with as much detail as possible and emailed to MDAS@CAISO.COM.
+The form should be completed with as much detail as possible and emailed to mdas@caiso.com.

 Post Market Simulation Comment Collection

-The OMAR Market Simulation Comment form will be sent to each participant in the market simulation to gather information on the results from the market simulation.
-The comment form is Attachment C.
+The OMAR-Online Market Simulation Comment form will be sent to each participant in the market simulation to gather information on the results from the market simulation.

-It is import that all participants in the market simulation complete this form at send it via email to MDAS@CAISO.COM.

-OMAR Market Simulation System Incident Form
+OMAR-Online Market Simulation System Incident Report Form

 Purpose

-This document is used for the submittal of system incidents, issues or suspected bugs to the OMAR development team.
+This document is used for the submittal of system incidents, issues or suspected bugs to the OMAR-Online development team.

-If you find issues in the system that are suspected to be bugs, or the system does not operate in an way that you would expect, please to not wait until the end of the market simulation to submit these issues.
-We would like the opportunity to try and fix reported issues so they can be retested during the time allotted for the market simulation.

 System Incident Report

-Please complete this form with as much detail as possible and email to MDAS@CAISO.COM
+Please complete this form with as much detail as possible and email to mdas@caiso.com.